renpy/renpy/sphinx/source/style.rst

     Equivalent to setting xalign to the first component of the tuple, and yalign to the second.

+.. style-property:: xcenter position

+    Equivalent to setting xpos to the value of this property, and xanchor to 0.5.

+.. style-property:: ycenter position

+    Equivalent to setting ypos to the value of tihis property, and yanchor to 0.5.

 .. style-property:: xoffset int

     Gives a number of pixels that are added to the horizontal position